 Overseas Safety Orientation

 A pre-departure orientation is held by zoom on-line for students who will study abroad.
 The orientation covers health and daily living issues to be aware of when traveling abroad.

 [Date and Time]

 July 28, Thursday, 13:30-15:00

-If you wish to view a recording of the orientation of last year (about 70 minutes in length), you can watch it on-line.
-Please contact the International Student Exchange Division (firstname.lastname@example.org).
+If you wish to view a recording of the orientation on-line, please contact the International Student Exchange Division (email@example.com).

 To those who will soon travel abroad

 1. Refer to your home country’s official government websites to see warnings or notices regarding overseas travel safety.
 One place to start could be the website of your home country’s embassy in the country to which you will travel.
 You can also ask the person in charge of your study abroad program.

 2. As soon as your study abroad is decided, purchase Institute-designated overseas travel insurance.
 Before your departure, inform your family or supporter of your insurance policy number and coverage details.